porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-product/link-tile-product.examples.md

 <Playground :markup="header" :config="config"></Playground>

-## Original & Sale Price
+## Original Price

-If you want to visualize the original and the sale price.
-You can use the `priceOriginal` property, which shows the recommended retail price while `price` shows the retail price.
+If you want to visualize the original (recommended retail price) and the retail price (with discount) then you can make use of `priceOriginal` property.

 <Playground :markup="priceOriginalMarkup" :config="config"></Playground>